Official admits Portland didn’t initially follow proper protocols in disclosing patients’ information

 “I specifically voiced that the mailing has to come from the city or there would be repercussions from the patients,” he said, adding that he was upset that the city was trying to “discredit a displaced patient who was trying to help.”

-“They can dispute it all the want,” he said.
+“They can dispute it all they want,” he said.

 Randy Billings can be contacted at 791-6346 or at: